Peruvian protests (2022–2023): Juliaca massacre

-Toma de Lima
+Toma de Lima marches

 Protesters from various regions began to congregate in the capital city of Lima on 12 January, with thousands beginning to demonstrate throughout the area in preparation for the Toma de Lima or "Takeover of Lima" protests.
 Caravans of protesters traveled to Lima and local individuals and shops provided supplies for their journey.
 The Sole National Central of Peasant Rounds of Peru said that 2,000 ronderos would travel to Lima to participate in demonstrations.
 On 13 January, the ministers of interior, labor and women resigned from their positions in the Boluarte government.
 A 30-day state of emergency is declared on 15 January due to the protests.
 On 17 January, President Boluarte responded to calls for the Toma de Lima protests, stating "I call them to take Lima but in peace and calm.
 I am waiting for you at the House of Government to talk about your social agendas, because you know that the political agenda you propose is unfeasible".
 CGTP, Peru's largest union, called for a national strike on 19 January.

 Tens of thousands of citizens would arrive in Lima for the protest.
 During the response by authorities, there were reports that police played "The dance of the Chinese" on speakers, a campaign song used to support Alberto Fujimori during the 2000 Peruvian general election.
 On the night of the 19th, a local historical building next to San Martín Plaza caught fire, collapsing before dawn on the following day.
 Protesters congregated in Lima would continue to demonstrate in the subsequent weeks, with the first death in the capital city occurring on 28 January 2023 when police shot a man in the head with a tear gas canister.
 The government denied that police killed the protester.

 On 2 February, the city of Lima declared a state of emergency lasting for four months.

-During a "Second Takeover of Lima" event beginning on 2 March, protest leaders announced that 13 provinces would participate in mobilizations throughout the nation and that protesters would continue to congregate in Lima.
+Through February and March, the media in Lima would move their coverage away from protests in a disinformation effort to minimize participation.
+During a second "Takeover of Lima" event beginning on 2 March, protest leaders announced that 13 provinces would participate in mobilizations throughout the nation and that protesters would continue to congregate in Lima.
 During the protests, police fired tear gas directly at the bodies of Aymara women marching with babies on their backs.
 Minister of Education Óscar Becerra compared the women to animals, stating "Not even animals expose their children", instead suggesting that the women "rent their children so that they can be taken to this" in an effort of media manipulation.
 The Ministry of Women also avoided condemning the Armed Forces regarding the event.
+Days later, the state of emergency in Lima was ended on 9 March 2023 as protests waned.

+A third "Takeover of Lima" protest occurred nationwide on 19 July 2023; 24,000 police were deployed throughout Peru and several thousand protesters demonstrated in Lima.